tgenewein/tgenewein.github.io/index.md

 <a markdown="0" href="{{ site.url }}/files/CV.pdf" class="btn"><i class="fa fa-fw fa-download"></i> Download CV</a>

 # [Research]({{ site.url}}/research/)
 I am interested in building intelligent machines.
-An important steps towards that goal is to understand how large-scale problems can be tackled with limited computational resources.
+An important steps towards that goal is to understand how large-scale problems can be tackled with limited computational resources in a theoretically sound way.
 In my research I investigate links between bounded rationality (lately termed computational rationality) and information theory, in particular rate distortion theory.
 I am working on a theoretical framework for information-optimal hierarchical models for inference and decision-making.
 Additionally, I try to shed some light on how the human brain can do so extraordinarily well with limited computational resources.
 I use virtual reality experiments to test predictions of Bayesian structure learning models and model selection mechanisms.
 More information on my research is [here]({{ site.url }}/research/).
 An overview of my published work and my talks is [here]({{ site.url }}/publications/).